sussyahhblud/TheUniverseNetwork/replit.md

   - **Games** - Browse available games
   - **Settings** - Configuration options

-### In-Game Navigation
+### In-Game Navigation (Themed Dropdowns)
-When playing games (like Cookie Clicker), the top bar is removed for a clean gaming experience.
-Instead, a small white dropdown button appears in the top right corner when your mouse gets close to that area (proximity-activated).
+When playing games, the top bar is removed for a clean gaming experience.
+Instead, a themed dropdown button appears in the top right corner when your mouse gets close to that area (proximity-activated).
 Clicking it reveals a dropdown menu featuring:
 - The UN logo (styled like the homepage)
 - "The Universe Network" title
 - Navigation links to Home, Games, and Settings

+**Theme Integration**: The dropdown automatically adapts to your selected theme:
+- **Two-tier CSS architecture**: Palette-level RGB variables (--palette-bg-1, --palette-text, etc.) are redefined per theme
+- **Functional variables**: All dropdown styles (backgrounds, borders, text, shadows, glows) use theme variables exclusively
+- **Theme persistence**: Your selected theme is saved to localStorage and automatically applied when you load any game
+- **No hardcoded colors**: Every aspect of the dropdown UI respects the active theme

 The button automatically fades in when your mouse moves near the top-right corner and fades out when you move away, keeping the game screen completely clean until you need navigation.

+**Games with themed dropdowns**: All 8 games (Cookie Clicker, 1v1.LOL, Crossy Road, Drive Mad, Flappy Bird, Super Mario 64, Minecraft, Slope) have consistent themed navigation.

 ## Cookie Clicker
 - Original game: http://orteil.dashnet.org/cookieclicker/